cbalan/k101/doc/3_deployments.md

 # Deployment Features
 You describe a desired state in a Deployment, and the Deployment Controller changes the actual state to the desired state at a controlled rate.
 You can define Deployments to create new ReplicaSets, or to remove existing Deployments and adopt all their resources with new Deployments.
+- Upgrade
+- Rollback
+- Scale up or Down
+- Pause and resume

 # Types of Deployment

-## Recreate
+## Recreate Strategy
-Best for development environment
+Shut down version A, then start version B. Best for development environment

 Pros:
  - application state entirely renewed